 “Especially for women, it’s tough being a business owner in Afghanistan.
 It’s not a very women-friendly industry there.
 So we help create export opportunities, for both men and women, to get their products to Europe and the U.S. We’ve faciliated almost four million dollars in sales for artisans since we started.

-"One of the biggest problems Afghanistan faces today is the economy.
+“Afghanistan’s artisans are actually really well placed to capitalize.
+It’s hip and cool right now in the U.S. and Europe for people to become makers and own handmade things.
+In the West we have to recreate it, but in Afghanistan it’s completely continuous, because they never industrialized.
+“One of the biggest problems Afghanistan faces today is the economy.
 There are no jobs.
 No opportunities for young people.
 We’re trying to stimulate old and new artisans so they can support their families.

 “The artisans we’re bringing to D.C. for the exhibit will also be meeting with designers in New York as well as other museums.
 But the artisans back home are also in touch with Western designers all the time, via Skype and email.
 We also have designers who come to stay with us in Afghanistan, like designers Sebastian Conran and Pippa Small, who visits a few times a year and carries our artisans’ goods in her L.A. store.
 We’re also building a Portal in Kabul—a shipping container with life-size video-chat screens inside.”